mit-kavli-institute/lightcurvedb/docs/source/connecting.rst

 ==============
 What happens if you open a connection multiple times?

-Repeatedly opening and closing a connection is fine.
+Repeatedly opening and closing a connection like this:

 .. code-block:: python
     :linenos: